Clearwater Beach Florida – Things to Do & Where To Stay

 The Edge Hotel has been voted Clearwater Beaches’ #1 Hotel by The Clearwater Beach Chamber of Commerce.

-Voted 2018’s Best Beach in the United States and #7 globally by TripAdvisor, Clearwater Beach is your premier destination for some fun in the sun.
+Voted 2018’s Best Beach in the United States and #7 globally by TripAdvisor, Clearwater Beach is your premier destination for fun in the sun.

 Image Credit: The Edge Hotel

 Escape to a luxurious getaway of white sand beaches and modern luxury at the Edge Hotel, Clearwater Beach.
 Boasting well-appointed resort amenities, including a restaurant, two bars, and two pools, there’s twice the fun at Edge Hotel Clearwater Beach.
-Whether you’re joining the rooftop bar for drinks set against the backdrop of a coastal sunset, letting your troubles float over the edge of the hotel’s signature glass panel pool, or lounging in Key West-style on our sixth-floor gathering space overlooking the sundeck and sparkling blue pools, the Edge is the place to be.
+Whether you’re joining the rooftop bar for drinks set against the backdrop of a coastal sunset, letting your troubles float over the Edge of the hotel’s signature glass panel pool, or lounging in Key West-style on our sixth-floor gathering space overlooking the sundeck and sparkling blue pools, the Edge is the place to be.

 Hyatt Regency Clearwater is a residential-like escape steps away from the Gulf and the famous Pier 60.
 Its deluxe suites offer a fully equipped kitchen, cable TV, and private balconies.
 Located right on the beach, this hotel is perfect for families.
 An easy drive to the main attractions in Clearwater.
 It has an on-site restaurant and a kids’ club.
 It also has a large outdoor pool and free WiFi.
 You can even request to have breakfast on the beach!